UCB-stat-159-s23/project-group25/_sources/README.md

 # Predicting Diabetes

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/UCB-stat-159-s23/project-group25/HEAD?labpath=notebooks%2Fmain)

 All the content in this repository is available as a static website [here](https://ucb-stat-159-s23.github.io/project-group25/)

 Authors: Sam Tan, Bruce Xu, Duy Anh, Donghoon Shin

 ## Introduction

 This project aims to understand the predictive factors for becoming diabadic.
-The raw dataset can be downloaded here from[Kaggle](https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset)
+The raw dataset can be downloaded here from [Kaggle](https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset)

 We compared the performance of different models to predict if a person developed diabetes.
 Specifically, we compared the performance of OLS,  Decision Tree, Random Forest Classification and K Nearest Neighbor (KNN) model, and we found that the Random Forest model has the highest accuracy, 0.866.
 The KNN model generated a very low accuracy compared to other three classification models.
 However, It only achieved an accuracy of 0.837 in on the test set.